Mutesz

 Verb Reference Table

-polarity mood locative object dative [stem] future subject noun
+polarity mood locative object dative [stem] tense subject noun

 ka-